pivotal-cf/pui-react-tools/README.md

 #### Options

-Most configuration of the assets task is from sending options into `Assets.install`:
+Most configuration of the assets task is acheived by options given to `Assets.install`:
 ```js
 const Assets = require('pui-react-tools').Assets;
 Assets.install(options);